-The Central Area Community Improvement Plan has been offered by the City of Peterborough for five years and has allowed for significant investment and redevelopment to occur with the Central Area.
-Over the years that the various programs have been offered, staff have found areas of the program where amendments would be prudent, whether to clarify intent, provide better incentive to developers, or to make revisions where assumptions have changed in response to evidence.
-The proposed amendments to the CA CIP will assist staff in the application of the program, provide clarity to applicants, and provide for further revitalization of the Central Area of the City of Peterborough.
+The Central Area Community Improvement Plan has been offered by the City for over eight years and has allowed for significant investment and redevelopment to occur within the Central Area.
+Over the years that various programs have been offered, staff have found areas of the programs where amendments would be prudent, whether to clarify intent, provide better incentive to developers, or to make revisions where assumptions have changed in response to evidence.
+The proposed amendments to the CA CIP will assist staff in the administration of the program, provide better clarity and certainty to applicants, and provide for further revitalization of the Central Area of the City of Peterborough.